 Introduction to beekeeping Course Sign Up

-Mission Beelieve's Introduction to Beekeeping registration has ended for the 2023 spring course.
-If you missed out on the spring course, our summer registration will resume in May.
-The next Introduction to Beekeeping will be held in June.
+Mission Beelieve's Introduction to Beekeeping registration has resumed for the 2023 summer course.
+The next Introduction to Beekeeping class will be held on June 7th.
+Registration will close June 6th, please make sure to register.
 Stay updated by subscribing to our monthly newsletter at the bottom of the page.
 Our newsletter will inform you about our monthly hive dives and workshops.
 Don't hesitate to dive in the training apiary before the next class.

 Introduction to Beekeeping